sgoley/Simple-Contact/readme.md

 # Simple Contact

-This is my personal website.
-It's a static site for links and contact information.
+This is a static holder for a contact form connected to some domains I am developing.